SymbolixAU/h3lib/README.md

 `h3lib` is an R pacakge.
 But it’s also **not** an R package.

-There aren’t any R functions you can call, nor can you import this pacakge as-is into your own.
+There aren’t any R functions you can call, nor can you import this package as-is into your own.

 ## So, what *is* `h3lib`?